UtrechtUniversity/yoda/docs/design/processes/vault-process.md

 allowed to do is set permissions starting from the root of a vault package to read for the research group with the same basename as the vault.

 ## No datamanager
-When there is no datamanager is present the permissions can only be managed by the rodsadmin.
+When there is no datamanager present the permissions can only be managed by the rodsadmin.
 Read-only for the research group by default could be implemented.